-A quick Swedish Meatballs can be made by using a jar of brown gravy, a pinch of nutmeg, 1/2 teaspoon each of cinnamon and cardamom, and 2 Tbsp. heavy cream.
+Quick Swedish Meatballs can be made by using a jar of brown gravy, a pinch of nutmeg, 1/2 teaspoon each of cinnamon and cardamom, and 2 Tbsp. heavy cream.
 Place your pre-cooked meatballs in the hot sauce and heat them through, then serve.
 The same could be served over cooked Ramen Noodles or regular noodles as an entree.
 You also can have them on hand to add to your spaghetti sauce when you want them.
 They also make excellent meatball subs.
 Just split them in half and place them with spaghetti sauce and grated cheese in a hotdog bun or hoagie roll.

-Another quick and inexpensive appetizer can be made by using a store brand Lil Beef Smokies heated in half a bottle of honey barbeque sauce then use toothpicks to spear them with to serve.
-You could also use a package of wieners and slice each weiner into three equal-sized pieces.
+Another quick and inexpensive appetizer can be made by using a store brand Lil Beef Smokies heated in half a bottle of hickory honey barbeque sauce then use toothpicks to spear them with to serve.
+You could also use a package of beef wieners and slice each cooked weiner into three equal-sized pieces.